StephenAbbott/parliament-bill-test/README.md

 ====================
 Introduction
 1.asdsasdral, automatic and
-indiscriminate” and found it to be in breach of Article 3 of Protocol 1 of the European Convention on Human Rights (A3P1, ECHR).
+indiscriminate” and Human rights (A3P1, ECHR).
 The ECtHR requires the UK to bring forward legislative proposals to amend our current legislation to be compliant with A3P1 of the Convention.
 2. As a signatory to the ECHR, the UK Government is under an international